telerik/maui-docs/controls/richtexteditor/overview.md

 * Visualize HTML content&mdash;`RadRichTextEditor` can display HTML content that includes paragraphs, formatted text, images, tables, ordered and unordered lists, and more.

 * Rich text editing features&mdash;The control comes with various editing capabilities:
-	* Text formatting such as bold, italic, underline, and strikethrough;
+	* Text formatting such as bold, italic, underline, and strike through;
 	* Font manipulations such as size, family, text color, and text background color;
 	* Bulleted and numbered lists;
 	* Text selection;